Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 A selection of commands available when running the debugger.
 The gdb commands are provided for comparison.

-help h h h h
+help help h h h

-list l [first, last] l [first, last] l [first, last] l [first, last]
+list list(lines_of_context) l [first, last] l [first, last] l [first, last]

 next statement n n n n